-A division of Stanford University's Office of Undergraduate Admission, Visitor Information Services at 295 Galvez Street provides information and campus tours, except during some academic breaks and holidays.\ Prospective undergraduate students and their supporters can tour and experience Stanford through Discover Stanford information sessions as well as a variety of specialized tours and programs, both online as well as in person (when available).
-The Stanford Visitor Center promotes exposure and access to higher education for other college-bound groups as well through seasonal tours and offerings.
-For tour and program information, call 650-723-2560. admission.stanford.edu/engage
+A division of Stanford's Office of Undergraduate Admission, Visitor Information Services (VIS) oversees the Stanford Visitor Center at 295 Galvez Street, providing campus tours and admission programs (both in person and virtually) for prospective undergraduates and their supporters, as well as campus information and self-guided tour resources for the general public.
+VIS also promotes exposure and access to higher education for other college-bound groups through seasonal tours and offerings.
+The Visitor Center is open Monday-Friday, 9am-5pm, except during some academic breaks and holidays.
+For tour and program information, call 650-723-2560.